 Here’s what she had to say in full:

 She adds in a follow-up video that she was messaged by Oliva Jade’s classmates that they were ‘threatening’ to sue her.
-Talk about rich kid talk they can’t actually enforce with mummy and daddy’s stolen cash.
+Talk about rich kid talk that they can’t actually enforce with mummy and daddy’s stolen cash.
 Here’s that video:

 As a former college athlete YouTuber Kylie Dennison knows how much time it takes to be on a college sports team.
 She’s run her channel Kiki Chanel since 2010.
-She explains that her Freshman college roommate was a rower and she’d watch her get up every morning to go training.
+She explains that her Freshman college roommate was a rower and she’d watch her get up every morning to go train.

 Here’s what she had to say:

 Emma Monden wanted to go to USC all her life.
 She worked extremely hard, only to get rejected.
 Emma admits that it’s hard to accept someone wealthy would cheat their way into a school.